scottish-pl-institute/spls/meetings/2025/december/index.md

 ### Live stream

-The seminar is livestreamed on Youtube on the following URL: https://www.youtube.com/watch?v=XH0MRovPOyU .
+The seminar was livestreamed on Youtube.

 ### PhD event